melbyyy/NumGen/README.md

 📌What is NumGen?

-> NumGen is a random number generator made in Python for the purpose of helping students, teachers, or anyone in general to generate\
+<br>NumGen is a random number generator made in Python for the purpose of helping students, teachers, or anyone in general to generate\
 random numbers at a much faster and more efficient way so that they can practice mental calculation in a more smoother way.